renioko/renioko/README.md

 - 🧩 Team player at Intro to Coding MOOC Challenge @ CodeFirstGirls
 - 🔎 Community Researcher for Ideas Alliance
 - 📝 Teacher (this expanded my soft skills)
-- 🎯 [Significant project or achievement] - yet to be completed
+- 🎯 [Significant project or achievement] - finalist of Intro to Python - MOOC Challenge by CodeFirstGirls

 ### What do I do for fun:
 - ⚜️ I'm a scout leader - love to be part of a team, plan and organise activities, utilize my leadership skills.